When do you meet for worship?

 Does your schedule change in the summer?

-- From May – October, our congregation gathers with the Sharon Reformed Presbyterian Church on the first Sunday of the month at 7:00 PM for a Psalm Sing.
+- From May – October, our congregation gathers with the Sharon Reformed Presbyterian Church on the second Sunday of the month at 7:00 PM for a Psalm Sing.
+Each month, the location rotates between our church and Sharon.
 When we have a Psalm Sing, there is no afternoon service.
+Please note that this is subject to change.
+Contact us for specific dates and locations!

 Who is the pastor?